Factorization of Z-homogeneous polynomials in the First (q)-Weyl Algebra: Introduction

-The first ($q$-) Weyl algebra possesses a nontrivial $\ZZ$-grading -- introduced by M.~Kashiwara and B.~Malgrange in 1983 (\cite{Kashiwara:1983}, \cite{Malgrange:1983}) -- using the weight vector $[-v,v]$ for a $v \in \ZZ$ on the tuple $[x,\partial]$.
+The first ($q$-)Weyl algebra possesses a nontrivial $\ZZ$-grading -- introduced by M.~Kashiwara and B.~Malgrange in a broader context of the so-called $V$-filtration in 1983 (\cite{Kashiwara:1983}, \cite{Malgrange:1983}) -- using the weight vector $[-v,v]$ for non-zero $v \in \ZZ$ on the tuple $[x,\partial]$.
 For simplicity, we will choose $v := 1$.
 In what follows, $\deg$ denotes the degree induced by this weight vector.
-By homogeneous polynomials, we also mean homogeneous with respect to that weight vector.
+We will write $\deg_x$ and $\deg_\partial$ for the degree of a polynomial in $Q_1$ resp. $A_1$ with respect to $x$ and $\partial$.
+From now on, we mean by \emph{homogeneous} or \emph{graded} a polynomial, which is homogeneous with respect to the weight vector $[-1,1]$.